Samarthpagaria/NeuraChat/README.md

 3. **Set up environment variables**

--Create a file named .env.local in the root directory and add your Gemini API key
+- Create a file named .env.local in the root directory and add your Gemini API key

 ```bash
 GEMINI_API_KEY=your_api_key_here
 ```

--🔑 You can obtain a Gemini API key from the official Google AI Studio or the relevant Gemini developer portal.
+- 🔑 You can obtain a Gemini API key from the official Google AI Studio or the relevant Gemini developer portal.

 4. **Run the development server**